 Survivors of Sexual Violence

 Across the globe, survivors of sexual and gender-based violence (SGBV) face immense barriers when navigating the criminal justice system.
 To identify the challenges that survivors are facing in South Africa, CFJ’s Waging Justice for Women initiative partnered with University of Nottingham’s Rights Lab to interview over 150 survivors of gender-based violence in the country.

 South Africa has some of the most progressive laws on the continent, but it continues to have some of the highest prevalence and lowest conviction rates of GBV worldwide.
 The majority of survivors never see justice or even have their case make it to court.

-To identify and understand these bottlenecks better, CFJ’s Waging Justice for Women initiative partnered with University of Nottingham’s Rights Lab to interview over 150 survivors of gender-based violence in South Africa.
-We found that nearly two-thirds of survivors who file a police report are not making it through all stages of the criminal justice process.
+CFJ’s Waging Justice for Women initiative and the University of Nottingham’s Rights Lab found that nearly two-thirds of survivors who file a police report are not making it through all stages of the criminal justice process.
 The biggest drop off happens before the investigation stage, where a third of survivors decide not to proceed with an investigation after reporting an incident.
 These barriers lead many victims to feel discouraged and traumatised by the entire experience of seeking justice.